4 Key Classroom Management Skills for English Teaching Abroad

 English is a major language in the world today.
 Some reports say that the number of people speaking English as their first language is equivalent to the number who use it as their second language, and that their combined

-number is equal to those who speak it as a foreign language (Braine, 2005).
-Furthermore, as many as 75 countries consider English as an official language used in social and business circles.
+number is equal to those who speak it as a foreign language (*Braine).
+Furthermore, as many as 75 countries consider English to be an official language used in social and business circles.
 This means that there is high demand for people from

 traditionally non-English speaking countries to learn the language to be able to increase their competitiveness.
 Teaching English as a second language (ESL) or English as a foreign language (EFL) in non-native English speaking countries is even